openstack-infra/system-config/doc/source/stackforge.rst

 Add a Project to StackForge
 ***************************

-Create Core Group in Launchpad
+Request a Core Group in Gerrit
 ==============================

-StackForge uses Launchpad for group management.
-The first step in creating a StackForge project is to create a team on Launchpad called ``your-project-name-core``.
-Members of this team will have permissions to approve code changes to your project.
+StackForge uses Gerrit for group management.
+The first step in creating a StackForge project is to request a group in Gerrit called ``your-project-name-core``.
+Members of this team will have permissions to approve code changes to your project, and to add other Gerrit users to the group.

-You can create launchpad teams at https://launchpad.net/people/+newteam.
+You can request Gerrit groups by opening a bug at https://bugs.launchpad.net/openstack-ci/+filebug (make sure to mention the Gerrit name or E-mail address of at least one initial member).

 Create a new StackForge Project with Puppet
 ===========================================